Cangrande I della Scala: Legacy

+Patron of the arts

 Cangrande was a noted patron of the arts and learning in general.
 Poets, painters, grammarians and historians all found a welcome at Verona during his reign and his personal interest in eloquent debate is reflected by his addition of a professorship of Rhetoric to the six academic chairs already provided for in the Veronese statutes.
 However, his patronage of the poet Dante Alighieri is now undoubtedly his chief claim to fame as a patron of the arts.
 It is generally accepted that Dante was a guest at Verona between 1312 and 1318, although the details of his time in the city are unrecorded.

 As might be expected, Dante is lavish in his praise of his patron wherever he has occasion to mention him, most notably in Paradiso, Canto XVII of the Divine Comedy, lines 70–93.
 These to some extent reflect Cangrande's fame in his own time when, as Dante remarked "even his enemies would be unable to keep silent about him".
 The comments of the historian A.M.
-Allen, written at the beginning of the 20th century, remain apposite: "whatever might be thought now of his land hunger, ostentation and imperious temper, to his contemporaries he appeared little short of perfect."
+Allen, written at the beginning of the 20th century, remain apposite: "whatever might be thought now of his land hunger, ostentation and imperious temper, to his contemporaries he appeared little short of perfect".

-In fiction
+In literature

-Cangrande I della Scala appears in the seventh tale of the first day of Giovanni Boccaccio's Decameron.
-He is portrayed as a wise ruler, graceful enough to accept (and indeed reward) a veiled rebuke from Bergamino, a jester visiting his court.
+Cangrande I della Scala appears in Giovanni Boccaccio's almost contemporary Decameron (1348-53), in the seventh tale of the first day, in which he is portrayed as a wise ruler, graceful enough to accept (and indeed reward) a veiled rebuke from Bergamino, a jester visiting his court.
 His eminence, wisdom and generosity in this moral tale (where he is compared not unfavourably to Emperor Frederick II) may reflect Dante's influence on Boccaccio's perception of Cangrande.

 Cangrande is the title character of The Master of Verona, a novel by David Blixt.
 The story interweaves the characters of Shakespeare's Italian plays (most notably the Capulets and the Montagues from Romeo & Juliet) with the historical figures of Cangrande's time.